 Thinking about the Future

-The bigger benefits of ketamine infusions, for me, are centered around my attitudes about the future.
+The bigger benefits of ketamine for treatment-resistant depression, for me, are centered around my attitudes about the future.
 Depression makes me feel hopeless, and ketamine lifts that – sometimes just a little, but sometimes a lot.
 I’m not sure what determines the degree of helpfulness, but it’s always a welcome effect.
 It makes it easier to imagine myself making changes and taking big steps.

-Other benefits of ketamine infusions that I notice include:
+Other benefits of ketamine for treatment-resistant depression that I notice include:

 - Sleeping less